top of page

 In this context, Arjuna raises practical queries concerning the challenges that humans encounter during meditation.

-Shri Krishna’s Answer 8: Shri Krishna responds by assuring that those who earnestly endeavour for spiritual progress do not face any loss.
-He explains that such individuals will be reborn into a conducive environment that allows them to resume their spiritual journey seamlessly from where they left off in their previous life.
+Shri Krishna’s Answer 8: Shri Krishna assures that those who sincerely strive for spiritual progress face no loss.
+He explains that these individuals will be reborn into a supportive environment, allowing them to continue their spiritual journey from where they left off.

 Verse 46 and 47

-Conclusion: In this chapter, Shri Krishna draws a comparison between Karm Yog and Karm Sanyas Yog, asserting that Karm Yog is the more accessible path for most people due to its practicality.
-He proceeds to delineate the process of meditation and the steps to attain the ultimate state.
-Shri Krishna lays the groundwork for the forthcoming six chapters by concluding that a Yogi deeply immersed in devotion (Bhakti Yog) towards him holds the highest stature.
+In this chapter, Shri Krishna compares Karm Yog and Karm Sanyas Yog, asserting that Karm Yog is more accessible for most people due to its practicality.
+He outlines the process of meditation and the steps to attain the ultimate state.
+Shri Krishna concludes that a Yogi deeply devoted to him (Bhakti Yog) holds the highest stature.

 <<Chapter 5 || Chapter 7>>